mavuio/CloseOtherWindows_SublimePlugin/README.md

 what it does
 ------------
+it provides 2 commands:

-Close all windows except current window.
+- Close all windows except current window.
+- Close all tabs except current tab
+(you could achieve the same by right-clicking on a tab and choose 'close other tabs') this package gives you a keyboard shortcut for that (btw, the same as on TextMate)

 Key and menu options
 --------------------